Current Law and Proposed Changes

 - Consistent with USA and EU regulations/laws

 Canadian waterways are regulated by the federal government.
-Here are the links to the two relevant Canadian laws:
+Here are the links to the two relevant existing Canadian regulations: